Ji2424/Predicting-the-Biodegradability-of-Chemicals-from-QSAR-Data-in-Matlab/README.md

-🔬 Project Overview
+Project Title

-Title: Predicting Chemical Biodegradability Using QSAR Data
+Predicting Chemical Biodegradability Using QSAR Data

+Overview
 This project builds and compares machine learning classification models to predict whether a chemical compound is biodegradable based on molecular descriptors.

-Dataset:

-QSAR Biodegradation Dataset (UCI)

-1055 organic compounds

-41 molecular descriptors

-Binary target: biodegradable (1) or non-biodegradable (0)

-⚙️ Data Processing & Validation

-Key preprocessing steps:

-Checked for missing and infinite values

-Verified zero-variance features (none found)

-Assessed duplicate rows

-Identified moderate class imbalance (699 vs 356)

-Performed 80:20 hold-out split

-Applied z-score normalisation using training statistics only

-Conducted Pearson correlation analysis to assess collinearity

-Outliers were detected but retained, as extreme descriptor values may represent valid chemical properties rather than noise.

-🤖 Models Implemented

-Three classification models were trained and compared:

-1️⃣ Logistic Regression

-Linear classifier

-Interpretable model

-Sensitive to scaling and collinearity

-2️⃣ Support Vector Machine (RBF Kernel)

-Nonlinear decision boundary

-Kernel scale automatically estimated

-Box constraint = 1

-Internal standardisation disabled to prevent leakage

-3️⃣ Gaussian Naive Bayes

-Assumes conditional independence

-Computationally efficient

-Used as baseline model

-📊 Model Evaluation

-Evaluation Metrics:

-Accuracy

-Confusion Matrix

-ROC Curve

-Area Under Curve (AUC)

-🔹 Logistic Regression

-Accuracy: 0.882

-AUC: 0.920

-Balanced sensitivity and specificity

-🔹 SVM (RBF)

-Accuracy: 0.872

-AUC: 0.920

-Similar ranking performance to logistic regression

-No clear improvement despite nonlinear boundary

-🔹 Naive Bayes

-Accuracy: 0.526

-AUC: 0.703

-Poor specificity

-Strong bias toward positive class

-Performance limited by violated independence assumption

-🏆 Key Findings

-Logistic Regression and SVM performed strongly and similarly.

-Logistic Regression is preferred due to:

-Slightly higher accuracy

-Simpler structure

-Better interpretability for regulatory contexts

-Naive Bayes underperformed due to correlated QSAR descriptors.
+The dataset used is the QSAR Biodegradation dataset from the UCI Machine Learning Repository.
+It contains 1055 compounds described by 41 molecular descriptors, with a binary target indicating biodegradable or non-biodegradable.

+Data Processing:

+-Checked for missing and infinite values

+-Verified zero-variance features

+-Assessed duplicate rows

+-Identified moderate class imbalance (699 non-biodegradable, 356 biodegradable)

+-Performed 80:20 train-test split

+-Applied z-score normalization using training statistics only to prevent data leakage

+-Conducted Pearson correlation analysis to assess feature collinearity

+-Retained outliers as QSAR descriptors can contain meaningful extreme values

+Models Implemented:

+-Logistic Regression

+-Support Vector Machine with RBF kernel

+-Gaussian Naive Bayes

+All models were trained on normalized training data and evaluated on a separate test set.

+Model Performance:

+*Logistic Regression
+*Accuracy: 0.882
+*AUC: 0.920
+*Showed balanced sensitivity and specificity.

+*Support Vector Machine (RBF)
+*Accuracy: 0.872
+*AUC: 0.920
+*Produced similar ranking performance to logistic regression.
+Nonlinear boundary did not significantly improve results.

+*Naive Bayes
+*Accuracy: 0.526
+*AUC: 0.703
+*Lower performance due to violation of the conditional independence assumption.
+Strong bias toward the positive class.

+Key Conclusion:
+Logistic regression is recommended for this dataset.
+It achieved high predictive performance while maintaining interpretability, which is important for environmental and regulatory decision-making.

+Skills Demonstrated:

+1) Data preprocessing and validation

+2) Prevention of data leakage

+3) Feature scaling and collinearity analysis

+4) Implementation of multiple classifiers in MATLAB

+5) Model comparison using ROC curves and AUC

+6) Interpretation of model assumptions and limitations